My Unwanted Companion

 I had an eight-year break in my thirties when I finally managed to get on top of it after trying for years.
 Booze led me to bad situations.
 Never an aggressive person, even when wasted, I was nevertheless assaulted twice.
 One time put me in a hospital in Ireland for a week.

 Naively and stupidly, I picked up the drink again nine years ago and have been struggling these past few years to stop.
 I have a few months respite, then relapse.
 It’s something I am still struggling to overcome.

 Drinking brings temporary relief to anxiety.
 Any alcoholic will tell you that.
 But it makes it far worse the next day.
 I’ve been on medication for depression since 2006 when I had a major crash and burn.
 (Ironically I was sober then).
 Anxiety is my daily foe.
 Depression; not as often.
 But when they work together, I can get suicidal.

 I was diagnosed last year with mild bi-polar.
 And while I definitely have manic periods (a lot of creative people do), I also think doctors are all too quick to put people on medication.
-I'm trying to come off one now, but that's another story.
+I'm trying to come off a horrendous anti depressant now, but that's another story.